 We have applied CRISPR-Local to a set of public plant genomes, which could be directly downloaded (see "download") for an easier following batch analysis, or can be quickly searched (see "DB-Search", reference genome based) for daily jobs with few loci concerned.
 Additionally, CRISPR-Local provides a function (see "PL-Search") to screen sgRNAs targeting multiple genes (usually paralogs) given an increasing requirements of editing multiple candidates at one event.

-1. Jiamin Sun, Hao Liu, Jianxiao Liu, Shikun Cheng, Yong Peng, Qinghua Zhang, Jianbing Yan, Hai-Jun Liu1*, Ling-Ling Chen*.
-CRISPR-Local: a high-throughput and local tool for CRISPR single-guide RNA (sgRNA) design in plants.
+1. Jiamin Sun, Hao Liu, Jianxiao Liu, Shikun Cheng, Yong Peng, Qinghua Zhang, Jianbing Yan, Hai-Jun Liu*, Ling-Ling Chen*.
+CRISPR-Local: a local single-guide RNA (sgRNA) design tool for non-reference plant genomes.
 Submitted

 2. Hao Liu, Yuduan Ding, Yanqing Zhou, Wenqi Jin, Kabin Xie*, Ling-Ling Chen*.
 CRISPR-P 2.0: an improved CRISPR/Cas9 tool for genome editing in plants.
 Mol Plant, 2017, 10(3): 530-532. doi: 10.1016/j.molp.2017.01.003 .